 National Museum of Modern and Contemporary Art – MMCA

 The MMCA (Seoul) is another great art museum that I love to visit.
 MMCA is the very first national organization in the country that showcases contemporary art from all around the world.
 The main museum is located in Gwacheon, and its second branch, Seoul-guan, is located in the heart of Seoul in the Jongno District.
 Jongon District is a quieter “art” neighborhood where lots of art galleries, showrooms, and museums are located.
 You will find that many of my recommendations are actually in that area.
-The Seoul branch is a restoration of a former military and defense facility and the site offers plenty of space for big-scale art installation; The basement of the museum has a multi-project hall and theatre for film screening and all sorts of performance art exhibitions.
+The Seoul branch is a restoration of a former military and defense facility and the site offers plenty of space for big-scale art installation; The basement of the museum has a multi-project hall and theatre for a film screening and all sorts of performance art exhibitions.

 MMCA Seoul branch doesn’t have a permanent collection (as of now I know), and the last time I visit the museum was showcasing Robert Rauschenberg, a renowned American painter and graphic artist’s work in the 1920s.
 His work made a mark in the anticipation of the pop art movement and he used non-traditional materials and objects for his work in an innovative and experimental manner.
 The other part of the exhibition showcased the work from E.A.T.: Experiments in Art and Technology.
 The group was formed by Rauschenberg and other three partners in the 1966s and explored new ways to create art with technology.
 As a result, the installations go beyond traditional boundaries and probably inspired many others in the way they create in the modern days.